mrrsm/jsonresume-theme-onepage/README.md

 MODIFIED by mrseanryan:

+- resume.json extended to *extensibly* have more sections (under 'basics' so is still parseable by standard themes)
-- allow highlights to have hierarchy ('-' bullet points)
+- allow highlights to have a hierarchy ('-' bullet points)
 - slightly bigger font
 - show only 'website' not the full list of networks/profiles
 - allow a section to have preceding blank lines, for a page-break